Supreme Court questions Texas law banning most abortions

 The result, both the providers and the Biden administration said, is that women who are financially able have traveled to other states and those without the means must either continue their pregnancies against their will or find other, potentially dangerous ways to end them.

-Stone and Jonathan Mitchell, an architect of the law who also argued Monday, said that both the providers and the Justice Department lack the right to go into federal court and can't sue state judges and clerks who are not responsible for enforcing the abortion ban.
-They also said that there is no effective way of blocking the law, in part because federal courts can't force state judges to abstain from hearing the lawsuits the law authorizes.
+Stone and Jonathan Mitchell, an architect of the law who also argued Monday, defended the law and its unusual structure.
+They said both the providers and the Justice Department lack the right to go into federal court, and should be asking Congress,not the justices, to expand court access.